What Is the Role of a Trust in an Estate Plan?

 What Is a Trust?

 A trust is a document in which a trustee manages and distributes assets on behalf of the individual who creates the trust.
 To establish a trust, the trustor signs a legal document, a Trust Agreement, that creates the trust and specifies the terms under which it will operate.
 In the agreement, the trustor names a trustee to manage the trust assets and distribute the trust property to the beneficiaries named in the trust document.
 The trustee is obligated to administer the trust and distribute the property according to the terms specified in the trust document and in compliance with applicable laws.
+While this may initially sound as if you are giving up control of your assets to a trustee, in a typical estate-planning trust, you may serve as trustor and as trustee.
 A substantial body of law governs trusts.
 Mississippi law includes numerous statutory provisions that apply to creation and administration of trusts, conduct of trustees, and rights of beneficiaries.
 In addition, court decisions interpreting trust law and applying the statutory provisions govern trusts.
-Some types of trusts are also subject to specific federal laws.

 Trusts can be characterized in several different ways.
-An living trust is one that takes effect during the trustor’s lifetime.
-In contrast, a testamentary trust takes effect on the trustor’s death (although the trustor executes the trust document during his or her lifetime).
+A living trust is one that takes effect during the trustor’s lifetime.
+In contrast, a testamentary trust takes effect on the trustor’s death, although the trustor executes the trust document during his or her lifetime.
 A trust also can be either revocable or irrevocable.
 A revocable trust can be changed or terminated by the trustor at any time.
 An irrevocable trust cannot be altered or terminated by the trustor after it is established, except by the terms of the trust or by a court.

-A revocable living trust is a special type of trust that is part of many estate plans.
+Living trusts are used by many people as an integral part of their estate plans.
 In most living trusts, the trustor is also the trustee and beneficiary of the trust during his or her lifetime.
-On the trustor’s incapacity or death, the trust becomes irrevocable.
-A successor trustee then manages the property according to the terms of the trust document.
-Typically, the successor trustee ultimately distributes the assets to the named beneficiaries following the trustor’s death.
+On the trustor’s incapacity or death, a successor trustee who is chosen by the trustor in advance then manages the property for the benefit of the trustor for the remainder of the trustor’s life, and then ultimately distributes the assets to the named beneficiaries following the trustor’s death.

 What Does a Trust Accomplish?

-A trust is a valuable and flexible estate planning tool.
+A trust is a very valuable and very flexible estate planning tool.
 It can accomplish many different purposes.
+A trust cannot be a “one size fits all” document.
 Every trust is uniquely designed to address the goals of the trustor who creates it.
 Some of the common reasons for using a trust in an estate plan include:

 • Protecting a family legacy into the future, including preventing claims by future ex-spouses and creditors